VCGI/applications/cama-data/readme.md

 ## The Legislative Timeline

-*Rows link to the fuller technical discussion.
+*Rows link to the more complete technical discussion.
 This table is meant to orient, not replace that detail.*

 | When | What Happens | Statute | Why It Matters |
 |---|---|---|---|